This article aims to remind you of two things to keep in mind when attempting to have fruitful conversations with others.

 Fruitful conversations can’t be had while your leg is falling asleep, or when there are cars whizzing by eerily close to where you’re having a conversation.
 When speaking with others, keep tabs on how comfortable they are.
 Is the environment around you conducive to fruitful conversations?
 Is your counterpart worried that others may hear the sensitive information your conversation is about?

-When thinking about comfort, place high priority on the people who you’re speaking with.
+When thinking about comfort, place high priority on the people whom you’re speaking with.
 Since you’re the one who’ll know to focus on this detail, take the lead in guiding the conversation toward a setting in which your counterpart is comfortable.

 Comfort is a simple thing to get right, but a difficult one to master.
-The hospitality industry exists in part, in an effort to master comfort.
+The hospitality industry exists in part, as an effort to master comfort.
 There are five star hotels which are outshined by seven star luxury resorts.
 Become a hospitable host of conversations.

 Be sure to offer others a seat, a drink, or a better place to talk.
 Be on a constant lookout for how to make the setting of conversations more comfortable for the people you’re talking with.